Planetary Pleasure

 As I write, I’ve attempted writing while in the presence of family.

-If Dickens did, why not I. I think with practice, I can improve on my writing schedule, utilize every time and day.
+If Dickens did, why not me.
+I think with practice, I can improve on my writing schedule, utilize every time and day.
+Strategize, not for efficiency, but for more words on the page.
+I remain hopeful.
+Each new moment spent dancing my fingers along the page strengthens my endurance.

 Progress arrives with practice. …and tenacity.